roman-milk/roman-milk.github.io/she-male-school-a-teacher-seduced.md

  "There is a clear hierarchy based on seniority here at Chateau Johnson for Girls.
 I have been the bottom slut for over five years, serving the every sexual whim of the other teachers, but now that will be you," she announced.

  My cunt gushed at the revelation, but I tried to play shocked, "You are not serious?"
-Report_Story #9